Crisis accommodation: Causes

 Homeless children sleeping under the stairs outdoor.

-Individuals that are victims of these causes tend to look for immediate support and services like crisis accommodation.
-Individuals with mental health issues do need immediate support as they will not be able to live in their houses.
-If they are not supported, it can and may lead to negative consequences like depression, social and emotional disorders and suicidal behaviour.
-It is evident that people who experienced these issues even end up sleeping on streets as they were not able to receive services or support.
-Mental health issues can occur due to family conflicts, broken families, any types of abuse or stress.
-These issues occur due to the accumulation of financial debt or even deteriorating relationships that involves violence.
+It is evident that people who end up sleeping rough or in precarious housing often have faced one or more of these issues, and had delays or gaps in receiving support.
+Homelessness can also co-occur with inability to pay debts, family conflicts, broken families, or any types of abuse or violence.
 Besides that, domestic violence is involved in deteriorating relationships which eventually causes the victims to run away from their houses to look for alternative accommodation services.
 Due to the lack of temporary accommodation in certain places, those victims are left with no choice but to return to the violent relationships.
 Leaving these victims to return to such situations may affect them in many other negative ways especially towards young children.
 Poverty is a cause of homelessness and such situations occur when a person or individual has little money, accumulation of financial debt, lack of education and many more.
 These circumstances cause people to lose their houses and also the right to tenancy and hence they become homeless.
 Emotional problems among young children may arise due to substances abuse problem like consuming drugs and alcohol.
 These young children will be affected mentally and physically as they become depressed and aggressive.
 These causes will lead individuals to seek for support and services like crisis accommodation to have a place to live in and also to ensure they are not homeless.